kateolmstead/unity-sdk/README.md

     </tbody>
 </table>

 You can then track each invitation acceptance.
-The important thing to note is that you will need to pass the invitationId through the invitation link.
+IMPORTANT: you will need to pass the invitationId through the invitation link.

 ```javascript
 ApiResultEnum Playnomics.instance.invitationResponse(